Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Elevated head for heartburn

-An extra pillow or wedge pillow raising the head and upper body 10-15cm reduces acid reflux by using gravity to keep stomach contents down.
-Sleeping on the left side while elevated is the most effective combination for heartburn relief — left-side sleeping positions the stomach below the oesophagus reducing reflux, and elevation adds gravity.
+An extra pillow or wedge pillow raising the head and upper body 10–15cm reduces acid reflux by using gravity to keep stomach contents down.
+Sleeping on the left side while elevated is the most effective combination — left-side sleeping positions the stomach below the oesophagus, and elevation adds gravity.

 Pregnant women affected